Kathleen Russell, Founding Executive Director of the Center for Judicial Excellence

 Barry Goldstein, Pro-Bono Consulting Expert

-Barry is a domestic violence author, speaker, advocate and expert witness.
+Barry is a domestic violence author, speaker, advocate, and expert witness.
 He was an attorney representing victims of domestic violence for 30 years.
 He is the author of six books concerning domestic violence and child custody.
-Barry is the author of the Safe Child Act which is a comprehensive plan based on current scientific research that can fix the broken court system and make family courts safe for children.
-He now provides workshops, judicial and other trainings regarding domestic violence particularly related to custody issues.
+Barry is the author of the Safe Child Act, which is a comprehensive plan based on current scientific research that can fix the broken court system and make family courts safe for children.
+He now provides workshops, judicial and other training regarding domestic violence, particularly related to custody issues.

 Ally Toyos, Youth Initiative Founder

-Ally is a second year at New York University, studying Neural Science on a pre-med track.
+Ally is a student at New York University, studying Neural Science on a pre-med track.
 She hopes to use her personal experience with Family Bridges to advocate for other survivors of reunification camps and to bring reform to family courts through CJE Youth Speak.

 Mei Harrison, Social Media Manager